rasitds/senchabot-interface/README.md

 Thanks to [Victor Tomaili](https://github.com/VictorTomaili) for the code and UX contribution.

+Thanks to [Bahadir Arabaci](https://github.com/arabacibahadir) for the code contribution.

 Thanks to [Serkan E.](https://github.com/SrknEkz) for the UX contribution.

 ## License